kinojms/obsidian-notes/CSOPESY/Core Dumped/Processes.md

 The OS also keeps track of all the memory blocks allocated to each process using the Memory Management

 ![[Pasted image 20250616164753.png]]
+Figure 1.
 Sample PCB Struct

-Note: The PCB is NOT the Process itself but rather the re
+Note: The PCB is NOT the Process itself but rather the representation of a Process.
+It serves as a repository for all the data needed to start or resume a Process, along with some extra info.

+This representation is actually